pinterest/querybook/docs/admin_guide/customize_html.md

 document.body.appendChild(script);
 ```

-2. Customize some of the messages in DataHub.
-Currently DataHub allows the plugin to set the following messages:
+2. Customize some of the messages in Querybook.
+Currently Querybook allows the plugin to set the following messages:

 ```typescript
 interface Window {